 Admission into the Physics PhD program is competitive.
 The application procedure is as follows:

-- Official transcripts from each university or college attended must be submitted to the School of Interdisciplinary and Graduate Studies, Graduate Admissions.
+- Official transcripts from each university or college attended must be submitted to the Graduate School, Graduate Admissions.

-- Take the general section of the Graduate Record Examination and arrange for the official score to be sent to the School of Interdisciplinary and Graduate Studies, Graduate Admissions (the Physics subject GRE is recommended, but not required).
+- Take the general section of the Graduate Record Examination and arrange for the official score to be sent to the Graduate School, Graduate Admissions (the Physics subject GRE is recommended, but not required).

-- Arrange for at least two letters of recommendation to be sent to the School of Interdisciplinary and Graduate Studies, Graduate Admissions.
+- Arrange for at least two letters of recommendation to be sent to the Graduate School, Graduate Admissions.
 Persons familiar with the applicant’s academic work should write these letters.
-Please use the recommendation form found at louisville.edu/graduate/apply or complete the relevant section in the online application so that your letter writers will receive an email request to submit their recommendation electronically.
+Please use the recommendation form or complete the relevant section in the online application so that your letter writers will receive an email request to submit their recommendation electronically.

-- All applicants whose native language is not English are required to achieve a TOEFL score greater than 79 on the internet-based test.
+- All applicants whose native language is not English are required to achieve a TOEFL score greater than 79 on the internet-based test or a composite score of at least 6.5 on the IELTS test.
 Students holding a bachelor's degree from an accredited institution in the United States are exempt from this requirement.

 In individual cases, the department may recommend conditional admission of a student who does not satisfactorily meet the above requirements.
-If admission is granted, that student will be subject to those conditions specified by the Department of Physics and Astronomy, the College of Arts and Sciences and the School of Interdisciplinary and Graduate Studies as being necessary to remedy the conditional admission.
+If admission is granted, that student will be subject to those conditions specified by the Department of Physics and Astronomy, the College of Arts and Sciences and the Graduate School as being necessary to remedy the conditional admission.

 General requirements for the PhD degree are set forth in the Degree Requirements section of the graduate catalog.
 Specific requirements for the PhD degree in physics are as follows: